crasowas/app_privacy_manifest_fixer/README.md

 - `Templates/AppTemplate.xcprivacy`
 - `Templates/FrameworkTemplate.xcprivacy`

-These templates will be modified based on the API usage analysis results.
-Specifically, the `NSPrivacyAccessedAPIType` entries in the templates will be adjusted to generate a new privacy manifest for the app or framework's privacy compliance.
+These templates will be modified based on the API usage analysis results, especially the `NSPrivacyAccessedAPIType` entries, to generate new privacy manifests for fixes, ensuring compliance with App Store requirements.

-**If you need to make any adjustments to the privacy manifest templates, such as the following scenarios, please avoid modifying the default templates directly.
-Instead, use custom templates.
-If a custom template with the same name exists, it will take precedence over the default template.**
+**If adjustments to the privacy manifest template are needed, such as in the following scenarios, avoid directly modifying the default templates.
+Instead, use a custom template.
+If a custom template with the same name exists, it will take precedence over the default template for fixes.**

 - Generating a non-compliant privacy manifest due to inaccurate API usage analysis.
 - Modifying the reason declared in the template.
 - Adding declarations for collected data.

-The API categories and their associated reasons in `AppTemplate.xcprivacy` are listed below:
+The privacy access API categories and their associated declared reasons in `AppTemplate.xcprivacy` are listed below:

 | NSPrivacyAccessedAPIType                                                                                                                                            | NSPrivacyAccessedAPITypeReasons        |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------|